isaac-mason/navcat/README.md

 ### Can navcat be integrated with XYZ?

 navcat is agnostic of rendering or game engine library, so it will work well with any javascript engine - Babylon.js, PlayCanvas, Three.js, or your own engine.

+If you are using threejs, you may make use of the utilities in the `navcat/three` entrypoint, see the [navcat/three docs](#navcatthree).
+Integrations for other engines may be added in future.

 navcat adheres to the OpenGL conventions:
 - Uses the right-handed coordinate system